All You Need to Know About Canoeing in Dordogne

 Beynac-et-Cazenac boasts over 100 well-preserved castles, Castelnaud-la-Chapelle is renowned for the scenic confluence of the Dordogne and Céou rivers, Limeuil offers stunning panoramic gardens, Bergerac has been honored as the City of Art and History since 1985, and Domme features architectural treasures including imposing walls and the Porte des Tours.

-Looking For More Activities To Do in the Dordogne?
+More Activities To Do in the Dordogne

-While canoeing and kayaking are great activities for adventurists, that isn’t all that Dordogne has to offer.
+While canoeing and kayaking are great activities for adventurers, that isn’t all that Dordogne has to offer.
 If a Dordogne canoe trip down the river isn’t something you’re looking for, here are some other activities to try out in the area.

-Previously we’ve written about Top 10 Things to do in Domme, Dordogne where you can find our best recommendations to make the most out of your time in the Nouvelle-Aquitaine region and of course, you can’t miss visiting La Grotte de Domme, which is one of the major attractions of this beautiful medieval place.
+Previously, we’ve written about Top 10 Things to do in Domme, Dordogne where you can find our best recommendations to make the most out of your time in the Nouvelle-Aquitaine region, and of course, you can’t miss visiting La Grotte de Domme, which is one of the major attractions of this beautiful medieval place.

-We encourage you to keep checking La Perle de Domme Travel Guide & Blog regularly for more information on traditional markets, charming villages and more entertaining activities to make your trip a memorable experience.
+We encourage you to keep checking La Perle de Domme Travel Guide & Blog regularly for more information on traditional markets, charming villages, and more entertaining activities to make your trip a memorable experience.

 Where to Stay in the Dordogne?